Todd Lasance: Career

 In 2006, Lasance made his acting debut on the teen drama series Blue Water High.
 In 2007, he was cast in the Seven Network soap opera series Home and Away as Aden Jefferies, which is generally recognized as his breakout role.
 In October 2007, Seven announced he would become a regular for its 2008 season.
 In May 2009, he won the Logie Award for Most Popular Actor.
 In December 2009, Lasance announced he would be leaving the series with a view to pursuing his acting career in America.
-He filmed his final scenes on December 11, 2009.
+He filmed his final scenes on 11 December 2009.

 In 2008, Lasance made his film debut with a small role in the film Fool's Gold.
 In 2010, Lasance was cast in one of the planned film spin-offs to the Australian crime drama series Underbelly.
 The film Underbelly Files: Tell Them Lucifer Was Here concerns the murder of two Victorian police officers and the subsequent hunt for their killers.
 He portrayed police detective Dean Thomas who was part of the investigation team.
-The film premiered on February 7, 2011.
+The film premiered on 7 February 2011.

 In March 2010, the Sydney Morning Herald reported Lasance had signed on to co-star in the drama mini-series Cloudstreet, based on the Tim Winton novel of the same name, in which he played the role of Quick Lamb.
 The story follows the lives of two working-class Australian families who live together on One Cloud Street and was filmed in Perth.
 The series premiered on the subscription channel Showcase on 22 May 2011 to positive reviews from critics.

 In September 2010, Nine Network announced Lasance had signed on to appear in a recurring role on the third season of the adventure drama series Rescue: Special Ops.
 He played the role of Cam Jackson, a member of a rival rescue firm which competes with the show's main team.

 In January 2011, Lasance was confirmed to be a principal character on the ABC1 legal drama series Crownies in which he played the charismatic young lawyer Ben McMahon.
 The series reunited Lasance with his former Home and Away cast member Indiana Evans.
-The series premiered on July 14, 2011 and ran for one season.
+The series premiered on 14 July 2011 and ran for one season.

 After his appearance on Crownies, Lasance was cast in the Nine Network television film The Great Mint Swindle in the role of Peter Mickelberg, one of three Mickelberg brothers suspected of involvement in the Perth Mint Swindle.
-The film premiered on March 11, 2012 to mixed reviews from critics.
+The film premiered on 11 March 2012 to mixed reviews from critics.

 In 2012, Lasance played the role of the young Julius Caesar in the fourth and final season of the American historical action series Spartacus: War of the Damned.
-The season premiered on January 25, 2013.
+The season premiered on 25 January 2013.

 Lasance reprised his role of Ben McMahon in the Crownies spin-off Janet King in 2017.
+In 2023, Lasance began playing the lead role of Sergeant Jim "JD" Dempsey in the Network 10/Paramount+ series NCIS: Sydney.